Generalisations of multiple zeta values to rooted forests: Introduction

 \subsection{Main results and plan of the paper}

-Section \ref{section:two} mostly concern the study of AZVs.
-It starts by recalling definitions of graphs theory and state results concerning (shuffle) arborified zeta values we build upon.
-One of the main result of this paper is Theorem \ref{thm:integral_sum}, which gives an integral representation for arborified zeta values.
+Section \ref{section:two} starts with a presentation of some notions of combinatorics of words that are useful for MZVs, and state the properties of MZVs that we will generalise to rooted forests.
+Then we recall some definitions from graphs theory and combinatorics of rooted forests and state results concerning (shuffle) arborified zeta values we build upon.
+The section ends with a statement and a proof of Theorem \ref{thm:integral_sum}, which gives a new series representation for arborified zeta values.
+This result is one of the most important of this paper.

-This main theorem justifies, still in the second section, the definition of {\bf tree zeta values} (Definition \ref{defn:tree_zeta_values}).
+This main theorem justifies the definition of {\bf tree zeta values} (Definition \ref{defn:tree_zeta_values}).
+The study of tree zeta values is the main topic of Section \ref{section:two_bis}.
 Theorem \ref{thm:tree_zeta_MZVs} is then a direct consequence of Theorem \ref{thm:integral_sum} together with the aforementioned results of \cite{Cl20} on arborified zeta values.
+We then introduce the yew product (Definition \ref{defn:yew}) and give an explicit description of this product (Theorem \ref{thm:yew_formula}).
+We then show that TZVs form an algebra morphism for the yew product (Theorem \ref{thm:yew_TZVs}) and relate this product with various combinatorial objects (Theorem \ref{thm:comm_fl_fl_yew}); which allows us to directly relate TZVs and stuffle MZVs (Corollary \ref{coro:TZVs_stuffle_MZVs}).
+We end Section \ref{section:two_bis} with a new generalisation to rooted forests of the stuffle product (Definition \ref{defn:new_stuffle}) for which TZVs form an algebra morphism (Theorem \ref{thm:TZVs_alg_morph}).

 In Section \ref{section:three} we present a second application of Theorem \ref{thm:integral_sum} which concerns Mordell-Tornheim zeta values.
 We give in Proposition \ref{prop:MT_s1_0} a formula for a special family of Mordell-Tornheim zeta values and give a new proof of a classical Theorem of Bradley and Zhou (Theorem \ref{thm:MT_tree}).
 Along the way we prove a decomposition formula for Mordell-Tornheim zeta values (Equation \eqref{eq:MT_decom}) which implies a formula for generic Mordell-Tornheim zeta values (Equation \eqref{eq:expression_MT}).